-Taking medications during a heat wave might be risky.
-The heat can affect how the medications act in the body.
-Or the medications themselves may make heat-related illnesses more likely.
+Taking medications during a heatwave might be risky.
+The heat can affect how the medicines act in the body.
+Or the drugs themselves may make heat-related illnesses more likely.

 Some medications may:

 - Reduce sweating.
-This includes anticholinergic drugs, which are in many antihistamines, antidepressants, and anti-Parkinson disease medications.
+This includes anticholinergic drugs in many antihistamines, antidepressants, and anti-Parkinson disease medications.

 - Increase heat production in the body.
 This includes OTC nasal decongestants and stimulants.

-- Dilate blood vessels: When the blood vessels are dilated, more heat goes to the skin and increases the risk of heat stroke.
+- Dilate blood vessels: When the blood vessels are dilated, more heat goes to the skin, increasing the risk of heatstroke.
 Many blood pressure medicines are vasodilators.

 - Lose their efficacy.
-Drugs like antibiotics, pain killers, and adrenalines are susceptible to heat.
+Drugs like antibiotics, pain killers, and adrenaline are susceptible to heat.
 They might not work if exposed to high temperatures.
 (8)

-Be sure to talk to your doctor about any medications you take and whether dosage/usage should change during a heat wave.
+Be sure to talk to your doctor about medications you take and whether dosage/usage should change during a heatwave.

 3. Learn Heatstroke First Aid

-To be prepared, consider getting instant cold packs which are activated by squeezing.
+To be prepared, consider getting instant cold packs activated by squeezing.
 Unlike freezer cold packs, these will be available even if the power is out.

 4. Stockpile Water

-Staying hydrated by drinking ample water is incredibly important during a heat wave.
+Staying hydrated by drinking ample water is incredibly important.
 But what if there isn’t any water to drink?

 Water outages sometimes occur during heat waves because of damaged pipes: the roads get so hot they collapse and damage the pipes underneath.
-You’ll need to have a stockpile of water on hand to get you through the heat wave.
+You’ll need a stockpile of water to get you through the heatwave.

-Read this post on how to stockpile water.
+Read this post on how much water to stockpile.

 5. Stockpile No-Cook Foods

-The main reason to stockpile food during a heat wave is so you don’t have to leave your home to go shopping.
-These foods should ideally require no cooking; using your stove will just make it even hotter inside your home.
+The main reason to stockpile food during a heatwave is, so you don’t have to leave your home to go shopping.
+These foods should ideally require no cooking; using your stove will make it even hotter inside your home.

-Another reason to stockpile food is because the droughts which accompany long-term heat waves wipe out crops.
-A long-term heat wave could lead to food shortages and famine.
+Another reason to stockpile food is that the droughts accompanying long-term heatwaves wipe out crops.
+A long-term heatwave could lead to food shortages and famine.

 6. Keep Your Home Cool

 When the temperatures start getting over 100F, staying cool isn’t just about comfort.
-It’s imperative to keep your home cool so prevent heat exhaustion and heatstroke.
+It’s imperative to keep your home cool to prevent heat exhaustion and heatstroke.

 - Have your AC checked regularly.
 You’ll want a professional to check for holes in the air conditioning ducts.
-Window units should be insulated properly.
-Units should be cleaned and maintained before AC season begins so you don’t experience problems when you need your AC the most.
+Window units should be adequately insulated.
+Units should be cleaned and maintained before AC season begins, so you don’t experience problems when you need your AC the most.

 - Insulate your home.
 This will help keep cool air inside your home and hot air out.